Our 7-12 ACE Classes

 Our ACE SAT/ACT Prep Program demystifies the tests through careful practice of every type of Grammar, Reading Comprehension, Science, or Math Problem Acers might encounter.

-Even as some universities have become test-optional, strong SAT and ACT scores can help students stand out, strengthen scholarship opportunities, and give colleges another way to see a student’s academic ability.
+Even as some universities have become test-optional, strong SAT and ACT scores can help students stand out, strengthen scholarship opportunities, and give colleges a proven way to see a student’s academic ability.

 Our SAT/ACT Prep Program runs in 4-month weekly camps aligned with upcoming test days.
 By then, we guarantee that Acers will master the core academic skills that appear throughout the exam, including: